async-mpi-benchmarks/interpol/README.md

 The library generates JSON traces of the intercepted MPI events, which can thereafter be exploited using the project's provided GUI interface, [Interpol Trace Analyzer](https://github.com/async-mpi-benchmarks/Interface), developed alongside the **Interpol** library.

+This project was done as part of the **Parallel Programming Project** for the [M1 High Performance Computing and Simulation at University of Paris-Saclay](http://www.chps.uvsq.fr/), under the supervision of Mr [Jean-Baptiste Besnard](https://github.com/besnardjb).
+Although the project was already turned in, we will keep maintening this repository and add new functionnalities to it in the coming months.
+Feel free to file issues or open PRs in case of bugs or to suggest additions!

 ## Features
 Currently, the library redefines the following **MPI** functions: